NoakLiu/SandBox-RL/docs/monitoring_guide.md

 ## Overview

-The SandGraphX social network monitoring system provides comprehensive real-time tracking, analysis, and visualization capabilities for social network metrics.
+The Sandbox-RLX social network monitoring system provides comprehensive real-time tracking, analysis, and visualization capabilities for social network metrics.
 It integrates with popular monitoring tools like WanDB and TensorBoard for enhanced data analysis and visualization.

 ## Features